ps-dps/OtherworldlyOrnaments/README.md

 _This data pack was made for [Data Pack Jam 11](https://www.planetminecraft.com/jam/datapackjam11/) within a week_

 > Warning:
-> ⚠ This pack only works in snapshot 24w06a or newer (1.20.5) ⚠
+> ⚠ This pack only works in snapshot 24w06a or 24w07a ⚠

 ---